puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 Finishing Up
 -----

+### Verifying Your License

+When you purchased Puppet Enterprise, you should have been sent a `license.key` file that lists how many nodes you can deploy.
+For PE to run without logging license warnings, **you should copy this file to `/etc/puppetlabs/license.key`.** If you don't have your license key file, please email <sales@puppetlabs.com> and we'll re-send it.

 <!-- todo FUTURE: Add links to docs on puppet security model or getting started info -->

 ### Signing Agent Certificates